USS Green Bay (PG-101): United States Navy service

 Green Bay was laid down on 6 November 1966 as PGM-101 by Peterson Builders in Sturgeon Bay, Wisconsin.
 While under construction, she was reclassified as Patrol Gunboat, PG-101 on 1 April 1967.

-She was launched on 14 June 1969 and was commissioned as USS Green Bay (PG-101) on 5 December 1969 at the Boston Navy Yard in Charlestown, Massachusetts.
+She was launched on 14 June 1969 and commissioned as USS Green Bay (PG-101) on 5 December 1969 at the Boston Navy Yard in Charlestown, Massachusetts.

-Green Bay was home-ported in Little Creek, Virginia, and made numerous trips to Guantanamo Bay, Cuba, to serve in the role of the aggressor in fleet exercises.
-In addition, Green Bay participated in many exercises that simulated the deployment of Navy Seals and US Marines onto hostile shores.
-On 9 August 1974, Green Bay was nominated, by COMPHIBLANT (Commander Amphibious Forces Atlantic) for the Arleigh Burke Award.
+Green Bay was home-ported in Little Creek, Virginia and made numerous trips to Guantanamo Bay, Cuba to serve in the role of the aggressor in fleet exercises.
+In addition, Green Bay participated in many exercises that simulated the deployment of Navy Seals & US Marines onto hostile shores.
+On 9 August 1974, Green Bay was nominated, by COMPHIBLANT (Commander Amphibious Forces Atlantic), for the Arleigh Burke Award.

-She was decommissioned 22 April 1977 at Naval Amphibious Base Little Creek, Virginia, and was struck from the Navy Register on 1 October 1977.
+She was decommissioned 22 April 1977 at Naval Amphibious Base Little Creek, Virginia and struck from the Navy Register on 1 October 1977.